auberdream/photo-viewer/README.md

 </div>
 <br>

-I started by diagramming the app and pulling out the components, such as Slideshow, Buttons etc. Before this test, I've only ever made a to-do-list in React, so I took my time here to make sure I was certain on my direction.
+I started by diagramming the app and pulling out the components, such as Slideshow, Buttons etc. Before this test, I'd only ever made a to-do-list in React, so I took my time here to make sure I was certain on my direction.
 I also wrote out what I expected to be the parent/child relationship from these components.
 This gave me a really good foundation to start from.

 However, the first thing I did was add some entries to Images so I had something to work with.
 I wasn't certain whether I could automate this process or not; I looked into writing my own programme to convert the txt file into JSON, but figured I'd have to put in the URLs manually anyway.
 In the end, I used [ObjGen](http://www.objgen.com/json?demo=true) to make it quicker to write.